-If your child is anxious, has special needs, or just needs extra help staying calm and comfortable, Dr. Lockney may recommend laughing gas.
+If your child is anxious, has special needs, or just needs extra help staying calm and comfortable, Dr. Lockney or Dr. Ty may recommend laughing gas.

 Laughing gas is a completely safe way to help children receive the dental care they need without anxiety or fear.
 Once the dental treatment is over, the gas will be completely out of their system after just a few minutes.
 Laughing gas is widely considered to be low risk and ideal for anxious pediatric patients.

-At Dennis R. Lockney, DDS, PA, our goal is to always care for your child’s dental health in the safest way possible.
+At Lockney Dental our goal is to always care for your child’s dental health in the safest way possible.